KiraCore/docs/Spec/kira-core/iteration-0/cip_1.md

 # CIP_1
 > Create Kira Core Landing Page

 Kira Core requires a main landing page, a static website (which can be hosted directly from the [github pages](https://pages.github.com/)).
-Website should serve a purpose of informing users about Kira Core products and services though an engaging visual format.
+Website should serve a purpose of informing users about Kira Core products and services through an engaging visual format.
 Website should be accessible and pleasing to view in both PC and mobile format.

-Website should be animalistic, without any sort of a typical ICO of Cryptocurrencies page feel.
+Website should be minimalistic/modern, without any sort of a typical ICO of Cryptocurrencies page feel.
 There should be no "rockets" or any other similar symbols present.

 Colours should match [Kira Core logo](../img/kira-core.png) and be light, fitting Japanese minimalism style.